-- Moving by yourself and need some help?
-If you're looking for removal or cleaning companies, companies like déménager-malin.fr and other will help you. - □ Contract for your new home: has it been signed and made legally binding? - Has the contract for your old home been terminated with the right period of notice?
-I f not, give the landlord the address of at least one potential future tenant! - □ Systematically plan to empty the freezer by the day of the move. - □ Cancel the telephone connection to your old apartment and set one at the new one.
-Possibly instruct a telephone engineer to install a new line for you (in writing, stating the date required) such as Orange, SFR Bouygues or Free. - □ Contact any tradesmen (electrician, painter and decorator, plumber...) in writing who will have work to do in your old and/or new home on the day of the move (including the date and time). - □ Order curtains or have them altered. - □ Order writing paper, envelopes, labels and business cards showing your new address. - □ Plan any new furniture purchases and have them delivered to your new address. - □ Possibly arrange for a removal company to visit your home to give a quotation. - □ Agree on a removal date and time with your old and new landlords.
+☐ Moving by yourself and need some help?
+If you're looking for removal or cleaning companies, companies like déménager-malin.fr and other will help you.
+Reach agreement with the next tenants about taking over any of the fittings.
+De-clutter the cellar and attic and get ready to dispose of things (including empty packing Contract for your new home: has it been signed and made legally binding? materials).
+Make use of regular collection services for bulky goods.
+Has the contract for your old home been terminated with the right period of notice?
+I f not, give the landlord the address of at least one potential future tenant!
+Organise a farewell party for your friends and neighbours.
+A good opportunity to get rid of one or two things, empty the freezer and obtain som helpers for removal day Systematically plan to empty the freezer by the day of the move.
+Hold a garage sale Or put items you no longer need up for auction on the Internet.
+Cancel the telephone connection to your old apartment and set one at the new one.
+Possibly instruct a telephone engineer to install a new line for you (in writing, stating the date required) such as Orange, SFR Bouygues or Free.
+Discuss your financial arrangements with the bank, before entering into expensive instalment contracts.
+Tell your employer early that you will want a day off.
+You are legally entitled to one day off.
+And Contact any tradesmen (electrician, painter and decorator, plumber) in writing who will have work to do in your old and/or new home on the day of the move (including the date and time). maybe your company will even contribute to your removal costs Arrange for furniture and other items to be repaired and if possible only collect them or have Order curtains or have them altered. them delivered after you have moved.
+Order writing paper, envelopes, labels and business cards showing your new address.
+Tell your children's playgroup leader or teacher about the forthcoming move.
+Plan any new furniture purchases and have them delivered to your new address.
+Find out about any differences in the curriculum and discuss with teachers if any preparations are Possibly arrange for a removal company to visit your home to give a quotation. needed (e.g. extra lessons to catch up).
+Agree on a removal date and time with your old and new landlords.